hamdii02/OpenStreetMap_Street_Network_Extraction/README.md

 for the best route to follow to reach a destination.
-The proposed routing approach takes into account the mobility of IoT devices and may update the recommended route regularly by repeating the process, as mentioned earlier.}
+The proposed routing approach takes into account the mobility of IoT devices and may update the recommended route regularly by repeating the process, as mentioned earlier.